NBPub/BeatLog/docs/Features/Geography.md

 ## Location Lookup

 If a city or country name is not found during parsing, unnamed locations can be manually filled or looked up using reverse geocoding from [Nominatim](https://nominatim.org/release-docs/develop/api/Reverse/).
-The table of unnamed locations provides OpenStreetMaps and GoogleMaps links for the coordinates to help name or check the naming of locations.
+The table of unnamed locations provides OpenStreetMaps and GoogleMaps links to the coordinates to help name or check the naming of locations.

-*City or country names saved as "None" will be interpreted as [NULL](https://en.wikipedia.org/wiki/Null_(SQL)), currently. may change later*
+*City or country names saved as "None" will be interpreted as [NULL](https://en.wikipedia.org/wiki/Null_(SQL))*

 ![Geography_locationfill](/docs/pics/Geography_locationfill.png "(Un)named locations page with blank locations")